Modular elimination in matroids and oriented matroids: Introduction

 The previous definition is usually presented as an interesting ``curiosum'', whereas the standard definition requires $\OO\EE(X,Y,\Co)$ to hold for every pair of elements $X,Y\in\Co$.
-However, recent work on cryptomorphic axiom systems for complex matroids by Laura Anderson and the author~\cite{AnDe} strongly hints to the fact that modular pairs of circuits truly encode all of the information.
-For instance, it turns out that in the setting of complex matroids the {\em only} case of circuit elimination where one can in general control the (complex) signs of the involved circuits is elimination among modular pairs - and yet this is enough to make the corresponding axiomatization cryptomorphic to the other ones.
-In fact, our result is needed in the statement of the circuit elimination axioms for complex matroids in \cite{AnDe}.\\
+Recent work by Laura Anderson and the author~\cite{AnDe} led to the observation that for linear dependencies in complex spaces an analogous ``oriented elimination'' with ocmplex signs (i.e.,\ phases of complex numbers) - cannot be expected to hold for all pairs of circuits but only for modular pairs (see \cite[Sections 3 and 6]{AnDe} for details).
+This pointed to the possibility that (unoriented) elimination among modular pairs of circuits could be a defining property for matroids.\\

-Our Theorem \ref{main} shows that indeed modular circuits (defined as in Definition \ref{def:U}) suffice to characterize any matroid, whether realizable or not.
+Our Theorem \ref{main} shows that indeed, given a collection of incomparable nonempty subsets of a finite ground set, requiring the elimination property for modular pairs (defined as in Definition \ref{def:U}) of elements of this collection is enough to ensure that the collection satisfies the circuit axioms for matroids.
 As a corollary, we can remove condition (1) from Definition \ref{OM:def}.
 With Theorem \ref{thm:newcrapo} we then also describe a cryptomorphic weakening of Crapo's axioms for flats.